"URL Table (IPs)" and "URL (IPs)" do not work when text file is hosted on a fresh install of pfSense

 Maybe you have some ideas of how I might be able to do further tests to help you isolate the problem?
 I don't have any spare hardware, but maybe I can try setting up pfSense in a virtual machine or something weird like that.
 If I had a good idea of what direction I should go in testing that would be productive in helping you, then maybe I could put more effort in finding some extra hardware to test on.
 Could it be a quirk with my hardware?
 This problem doesn't strike me as a hardware issue, which is why I suggest it might be possible to reproduce the bug in VM's.
 Correct me if I'm wrong about that.

-#7 Updated by badon _ over 2 years ago
+#7 Updated by badon _ about 6 years ago

 I tested an auto-upgrade again before doing the test you suggested.
 The auto-upgrade sort of failed somehow because the machine never rebooted, and it just dropped to a login prompt that didn't respond to login attempts.
 The Web GUI did show the upgraded version as 2.2.2, so that's something I guess.
 Although, the test wasn't completely successful, I was able to check if the aliases still worked, and they did, but I can't be sure it was 2.2.2 aliases, or still 2.1.5, since the reboot didn't occur and the upgrade probably didn't complete.
 I think pfSense is caching the result of the URL contents from before the upgrade, and that's why a new install doesn't work, but an upgrade does.